 The bigger the datasets are, the more training data the system can access, which leads to higher accuracy of predictions.
 However, there are limitations of using machine learning associated with a lack of historical or seasonality data for a target variable.
-Consequently, lack of data might result in overall decrease of forecasting precision.
+Consequently, a lack of data might result in an overall decrease in forecasting precision.

 Lack of domain knowledge

-Apparently, without adequate domain knowledge the stage of feature engineering itself as the key component of ML implementation falls under high risk.
+Apparently, without adequate domain knowledge, the stage of feature engineering itself as the key component of ML implementation falls under high risk.
 In general, domain knowledge can help improve the quality of models in any project.
-To prevent the problem arising with the lack of domain knowledge, the expertise of the business niche specialists is required.
+To prevent the problem arising from the lack of domain knowledge, the expertise of the business niche specialists is required.

 In addition to the problems already mentioned, working on the stock price forecasting project, our major concerns were related to heteroscedasticity and chaoticness of stock prices.

 The complexity of time series forecasting project implementation demands the highest quality of development, which our team experts can provide.